MaedahBatool/pudl/README.md

 <table width='100%'>
     <tr>
         <td align='left' width='100%' colspan='2'>
             🎯  <code>pudl</code> is a JavaScript-based static site generator (SSG) for quick-prototyping for creating awesome little static demos while teaching/presenting.
 It significantly cuts down your dev-setup time and improves productivity.
+It also gives a nice developer experience.
         </td>
     </tr>
     <tr>